-Because it is about tradition, and this is now our family tradition and my husband grew up with it being his family tradition.
-The pan we use outside to boil was his Grandfather‚ and he learned everything he knows growing up on his family farm in NH.
+Because it is about tradition – and this is now our family tradition and my husband grew up with it being his family tradition.
+The pan we use outside to boil was his Grandfather’s and he learned everything he knows growing up on his family farm in NH.
 They still run a large maple sugaring operation.

 This is the time of the year where we are outside, no matter how cold, and the neighbors gather around the fire and socialize.
-Where is not uncommon for a large pot luck dinner to be gathered in our kitchen with 20 people.
+Where it is not uncommon for a large potluck dinner to take place in our kitchen with 20 people.

 And so we continue to boil and can our beautiful syrup so we are ready.